 For radio related, one big highlight for me is the day in September 1976 that Dr. Don Rose graciously gave me a full tour of KFRC when it was still at 415 Bush Street.
 Much like a pilgrim visiting Mecca!"

-[Descriptions by David Critchfield ]
+[Descriptions by David Critchfield unless otherwise credited]

 FROM UNCLE RICKY: Visitors (see